uavaustin/docs.uavaustin.org/guides/image-rec/src/convolution-neural-networks/convolutional-neural-networks.md

 ## Pooling

 Pooling is a type of layer with no learnable parameters.
-This operations is used to down-sample features extracted which can help the model generalize feature associations, preventing overfitting.
+This operation is used to downsample extracted features which can help the model generalize feature associations, preventing overfitting.
 Also, this method decreases the amount of parameters, making the training and inferencing process quicker.